Advertisement

 Key Takeaways

-• Shift work fights your circadian rhythm—the internal clock that controls sleepiness and alertness
+• Shift work directly opposes your circadian rhythm—the master clock governing sleep, alertness, and dozens of biological processes

-• Light exposure management is the most powerful tool for adapting to night shifts
+• Light exposure timing is the single most effective lever you have for adjusting to night shifts

 01 Why Shift Work Is So Hard